the-mentor/PowershellOnLinux.com-Website/README.md

 # PowerShellOnLinux.com Website Source Code.

 - This Repo contains the source code for PowerShellOnLinux.com
-- The website is built using the Universal Dashboard Community Module
+- The website is built using the Pode and Pode.Web

-## To install the Universal Dashboard Community Module
+## To install the Pode and Pode.Web Modules
 ```
-Install-Module UniversalDashboard.Community -AcceptLicense
+Install-Module Pode,Pode.Web
 ```